ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 # Deploy a secure web application across multiple regions

-This tutorial is a walkthrough of how to create, secure, and deploy a web application across multiple regions.
+This tutorial is a walkthrough of how to create, secure, and deploy a web application across multiple regions using a continous delivery pipeline.
 Among many other starter applications on IBM Cloud, you will be using Node.js starter application for this tutorial.

 ## Objectives
 * Create a starter Node.js application